tanvirAhmed73/Enigma-Express-NewsOrMagazine-website/README.md

 <h2>Components with Components specialty:</h2>
 Live site Link:

-- <h3>Banner: </h3> Using Moment.js to show the current time for a specific country and showing the latest news by using Marquee.<br>moment.js link: https://momentjs.com/docs/#/displaying/ <br> Marquee docs link: https://www.react-fast-marquee.com/documentation
+- <h3>Banner: </h3> Using Moment.js to show the current time for a specific country and showing the latest news by using Marquee, The latest News line will be paused on hover.<br>moment.js link: https://momentjs.com/docs/#/displaying/ <br> Marquee docs link: https://www.react-fast-marquee.com/documentation